OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 Auditorium Richelieu

-ChairsDaniel Sifrim (UK) –
+ChairsDaniel Sifrim (UK) – C. Prakash Gyawali (USA)

 1. How should non-cardiac chest pain be diagnosed? – Ronnie Fass (USA)